-Boating enthusiasts will find that Jacksonville Florida is a fantastic vacation spot.
-There are boating, and fishing in the area due to its location on the St. Johns River, the Intracoastal Waterway, and the Atlantic Ocean.
+Boating lovers will find that Jacksonville Florida is a fantastic vacation spot.
+There are amazing boating and fishing places in the area due to its location on the St. Johns River, the Intracoastal Waterway and the Atlantic Ocean.
+So boating in Jacksonville Florida is fun as well adventurous.

 St. Johns River

-Whether you are a beginner or an experienced boater, St. Johns River has something for everyone, making it an excellent boating experience in Jacksonville Florida.
+Whether you are a beginner or an experienced boater.
+St. Johns River has something for everyone which makes it an excellent boating experience in Jacksonville Florida.

 Julington Creek